jacobkap/crime_data/README.md

 # crime_data
 Crime data from the UCR and other sources.

 This will be an ongoing process to create a single dataset for research related to crime.
+The single data is called "master_crime".
 The datasets currently included here are:

 1. ucr_offenses_clearances - UCR Offenses Known and Clearances by Arrest 1960-2015 (http://www.icpsr.umich.edu/icpsrweb/NACJD/series/57)